jondalnas/Hardware-Accelerated-Neural-Network/accelerator/operators/README.md

 ## Fixed point representation

-As most values used for a neural net are between -1 and 1 we have chosen to use an s.15 fixed point representation of our numbers.
+As most values used for a neural net are between -1 and 1 we have chosen to use an s.15 fixed point representation of our numbers, meaning we have 1 bit for the sign

 ## ONNX operators implemented

-All operators are implemented based on the ONNX version 1 description of each of them
+All operators are implemented based on the ONNX version 1 description of each of them.
+All operators have also been implemented with a Finite State Machine(FSM) to reduce the area of the generated circuit, and make it possible to synthesize on smaller FPGAs.
+On the Add and Div operators we expect both inputs to have the same dimensions.
+If this is not the case, the smallest of the two is broadcasted to fit the dimensions of the larger.
+This is done in the [generator](../../generator/README.md), where a broadcasting component is inserted when needed.

 ### Div

+The division operator has been implemented by having an index to chose which input values should be divided with each other.
+The division itself is a fix-point division component

 ### Add

+The addition operator has been made by having an index to chose which of the input values should be added together.
+The result of this is then set to the corresponding index of the output.

 ### Relu

+The Relu operator uses an index to select which value from the input should be checked and used for the corresponding output.
+To check if the value is negative or not, the most significant bit is checked.
+This bit is the sign bit in our fix-point representation, and if it is set it means the value is negative.
+This means we can use this bit as a selector for a mux, selecting between either the value itself or 0.

 ### MatMul